Raising Hope, Together.

 When Kara’s son was diagnosed with JdVS in November of 2017 she was handed the one article published on the disorder, a mere 9 months prior to her son’s diagnosis, and given little else.
 Without a medical background and frustrated by the lack of information and isolation she experienced during this painful time, she set…Read More

 Rachel’s son was diagnosed in August of 2017 in Charleston, South Carolina.
 Initially, the pediatrician thought Wells’ developmental delays and joyful disposition were a result of Williams Syndrome.
 The PPM1D diagnosis was discovered using the Whole Exome Sequencing test, but there were still so many questions that could not be answered at that time.
 Rachel…Read More

 Living in California, Marinda’s son, Daniel, has been a patient of Dr. Curry since 2011, when his pediatrician noted his developmental delays early on and started investigating.
-Several other syndromes were considered, one being Williams syndrome, but genetic testing ruled out all abnormalities.
-In early 2017, Dr. Curry contacted Marinda requesting further testing, leading to…Read More
+Several other syndromes, including Williams syndrome, were considered, but genetic testing ruled out all abnormalities.
+In early 2017, Dr. Curry contacted Marinda requesting further testing, leading to Daniel’s…Read More